-Fifteen libraries and fifteen museums will be selected as finalists, for a total of thirty.
-From these finalists, three museums and three libraries will then be selected to receive National Medals.
+Approximately fifteen libraries and fifteen museums will be selected as finalists, for a total of thirty.
+From these finalists, a minimum of three museums and three libraries will then be selected to receive National Medals.

 When are the recipients of the National Medal notified?

 All National Medalist nominees will be notified of their status in the spring of 2023.